evidentlyai/evidently/docs/book/get-started/oss_quickstart_llm.md

 eval_dataset = pd.DataFrame(data, columns=columns)
 ```

-**Note**: To collect the inputs and outputs from the live LLM app, you can use the open-source **tracely** library.
+**Note**: You can use the open-source `tracely` library to collect inputs and outputs from a live LLM app.

 # 3. Run your first eval

-Let's run a few evaluations for the "Answer" column:
+Run evaluations for the "Answer" column:
-* text sentiment (measured on a scale from -1 for negative to 1 for positive)
+* Sentiment (from -1 for negative to 1 for positive)
-* text length (returns an absolute number of symbols)
+* Text length (number of symbols))
-* whether it contains words "sorry" or "apologies" (returns True or False)
+* Presence of "sorry" or "apologize" (True/False)

 ```python
 text_evals_report = Report(metrics=[